 If your customer is the importer on record then they are responsible for paying any import duties and VAT.

 Customs and Excise may hold back on releasing goods until the VAT has been paid (they will write to the importer on record to inform them of this and will provide payment instructions).
 This means that your customers may not receive their goods until they have paid the VAT.

-This is obviously a bad customer experience, so we would strongly recommend that you make this clear to your customers when they are pushing from your website.
+This is not an ideal customer experience, so we would strongly recommend that you make this clear to your customers when they are purchasing from your website.

 Accountants for Dropshippers

 We are accountants for ecommerce businesses.
 If you are dropshipper and are worried about the affect of VAT on dropshipping then you can book a free consultation to find out how we can support your business today by clicking here.